interledger/rfcs/00XX-bilateral-transfer-protocol/00XX-bilateral-transfer-protocol.md

 There are also a couple of tricky cases to handle:

-- If an unexpected CLP packet is received, no response should be sent.
-An unexpected CLP packet is a response for which a request was not sent, or a response for a request which has already been responded to.
+- If an unexpected BTP packet is received, no response should be sent.
+An unexpected BTP packet is a response for which a request was not sent, or a response for a request which has already been responded to.
-- If an unreadable CLP packet is received, no response should be sent.
-An unreadable CLP packet is one which is structurally invalid, i.e. terminates before length prefixes dictate or contains illegal characters.
+- If an unreadable BTP packet is received, no response should be sent.
+An unreadable BTP packet is one which is structurally invalid, i.e. terminates before length prefixes dictate or contains illegal characters.

 These behaviors are important for preventing accidental feedback loops.
 If an unexpected packet triggered an error, that error may be unexpected to the sender.
 The sender would reply with another unexpected error, causing an infinite loop.
 Unreadable packets must be ignored too.
-If an application got onto a CLP connection and spoke the wrong protocol, it would trigger an error from CLP.
+If an application got onto a BTP connection and spoke the wrong protocol, it would trigger an error from BTP.
 This might trigger an error from the application, and it would devolve into another infinite loop.

 ### Message